ahoymarcus/nextjs-myjs-tech-blog/articles/web-services-technologies-overview-2022-03-11.md

 - **Note**: in addition, the Quality Assurance Activity and Patent Policy apply to all domains.

+#### The Maturation Process of a Standard

+Creating a standard can take many years and can involve many iterations of the draft specification, and even after its acceptance, it can still be worked upon into different versions of the standard that aims to make it even better and more robust.

+And the general process followed to get a standard specification into first release or version 1.0: [Mays Digital](https://web.archive.org/web/20160818123647/https://www.maysdigital.co.uk/w3c/)

+1. **Working Draft**: the working group should produce a draft for the specification while it dicuss all the requirements necessary for a final working specification.
+2. **Cadidate Recommendation**: for the working draft,  comments and recommendations are incorporated an then a candidate draft is created.
+And the Candidate draft is meant to be commented and discussed by the development community in terms of it feasibility and importance as technology to be implemented.
+3. **Proposed Recommendation**: this the version created from the outcome of the first two processes, where the specialization received its working draft and then it was received as a cadidate.
+4. **W3C Recommendation**: this is the finalized standard that has been out in the field and is fully tested.
+This meaning that it has been through a thorough revised and it is usable in real world situations.
+5. **Revised Drafts**: this is due to the fact that the standards can be continously upgraded and be revised to produce a new version.
+In this case each standard must go through the same review process as the orginal draft did to be able to increment it version number reference.

 #### How to Reference a Standard from W3C
 Another interesting point presented at the [Standard FAQ page](https://www.w3.org/standards/faq), it's the way W3C makes its references to the standards.